arruah/ensocoin/doc/miner.md

 bitcoin-cli getminercomment
 ```

  - WARNING: some mining software and pools also add to the coinbase string and do not validate the total string length (it must be < 100 bytes).
 This can cause the mining pool to generate invalid blocks.
-Please ensure that your mining pool software validates total string length, or keep the string you add to REPLACE_1_PROJNAME_MD short.
+Please ensure that your mining pool software validates total string length, or keep the string you add to Ensocoin short.

 Filling a new node's transaction memory pool
 ---------------------------------------------

 When you restart bitcoind, the memory pool starts empty.
 If a block is found quickly, this could result in an block with few transactions.
-It is possible to "prime" a new instance of bitcoind with the memory pool of a different REPLACE_1_PROJNAME_MD node.
+It is possible to "prime" a new instance of bitcoind with the memory pool of a different Ensocoin node.
 To do so, go to the CLI on the node that has a full mempool, connect to your new node, and push the transactions to it.

 ```sh
 `bitcoin-cli addnode <new node's IP:port> onetry`